In Remembrance Of Humpty Dumpty

 First, if the U.S. economy goes into recession, corporate earnings almost are certainly going to contract.
 Since World War II, corporate earnings on the S&P 500 Index have fallen by an average of -31% during recessions.
 Excluding the -54% decline during the bursting of the technology bubble and the -92% collapse during the Great Financial Crisis, the average profit decline was still -19%.

-With this in mind, let’s be conservative and assume a garden variety recession scenario with corporate profits falling by -20% (the effective shut down of business activity across major industries feels worse than a garden variety recession taking shape today, but let’s work with it given that it could still end up been short but severe).
+With this in mind, let's be conservative and assume a garden variety recession scenario with corporate profits falling by -20% (the effective shut down of business activity across major industries feels worse than a garden variety recession taking shape today, but let's work with it given that it could still end up being short but severe).
 Such a -20% decline in corporate earnings would imply annual GAAP earnings on the S&P 500 Index of $111.73 per share.
-At Wednesday’s S&P 500 Index closing price of 2741, which comes after a -19.05% peak to trough closing price decline in the S&P 500 Index over the last 15 trading days already in the books, this would imply a still very rich 24.6 price-to-earnings multiple.
+At Wednesday's S&P 500 Index closing price of 2741, which comes after a -19.05% peak to trough closing price decline in the S&P 500 Index over the last 15 trading days already in the books, this would imply a still very rich 24.6 price-to-earnings multiple.
 As I always say, stock valuations do not matter until they matter a whole lot, and they usually end up mattering a whole lot during recessions.
 In other words, a sky-high 24.6 multiple almost is certainly going to need to come down much further during a recession no matter how low Treasury yields may be.

 So let's be generous and assume that the P/E ratio on the S&P 500 Index falls to 16 during our unfolding recession scenario.
 This multiple is simply the long-term historical average, and not the 5 to 12 times range that multiples historically fell to in the days before relentless policy intervention in the past three decades (for example, a 12 times multiple is what a number of traders were prepared to assign to the S&P 500 during the depths of the financial crisis).